gmetrixr/docusaurus-xracademy/gmetri-xracademy/docs/03-tutorials/01-rules/rules-is-in-list.md

 ---
-title: "Is In List"
+title: "Rules - Is In List"
 sidebar_label: 'Is In List' #Name in sidebar
 sidebar_position: 1 # float position is supported
+tags: rules
 ---

-# Is In List
+# Rules - Is In List

 ## Description